 Managers have an important role: stay away.
 Enable the process, provide support, demand compliance, but never use the inspections as a way to evaluate people.
 This is all about the code, and nothing else.

-Managers must always insure the team uses inspections and all of the other processes even when the delivery date looms near.
+Managers must always ensure the team uses inspections and all of the other processes even when the delivery date looms near.
 Can you imagine getting on a plane, walking in the door, only to overhear the pilot say to the co-pilot: "We're running late today; let's skip the pre-takeoff checklist."
 What amateurs!
 Management can't let the threat of a schedule dismember proper processes. which, after all, shorten delivery times.

 Inspections inspire plenty of debate, but few who have looked at the data doubt their importance.
 In today's agile world some advocate a less formal approach, though all buy into the many-brains-is-better-than-one theory.
 For an example of lighter-weight reviews see http://www.methodsandtools.com/archive/archive.php?id=66.